rnaveensrinivas/Machine-Learning-with-PyTorch-and-Scikit-Learn/01-Giving-Computers-the-Ability-to-Learn-from-Data.md

   - ML transforms data into actionable insights.

 - **Why ML is Exciting**:
-  - Considered the most exciting field in computer science based on author's opinion.
   - We live in an age of abundant data, making ML highly relevant and impactful.
+  - ML is considered the most exciting field in computer science based on author's opinion.

 - **Opportunities in ML**:
   - Open-source libraries have made ML more accessible than ever.